 For her pieces “Presence and Absence” and “Insight” the performance space became another important aspect to work with and she used some of her film edits to incorporate projections and large screens to shape the space.

-In 2018, Deliah started working on her new piece “Waves” which premiered at the Poetry in Motion in April 2018 in Germany and is available for further touring.
-A trailer of the duet will follow soon.
+In 2018, Deliah started working on her new piece “Waves” which premiered at the Poetry in Motion in April 2018 in Germany and which has since been reworked for the Social Arts Festival (2018) in London as well as performances in Kiel in 2019.

 Ganze Fragmente (2015),